Boiler, Central Heating and Insulation Grants

 England – Energy Company Obligation

-A Government scheme which aims to tackle fuel poverty in vulnerable and low income households, the Energy Company Obligation (ECO) will work in conjunction with the Green Deal.
+The Energy Company Obligation (ECO) is a Government scheme which aims to tackle fuel poverty in vulnerable and low income households.

 Energy companies have a legal obligation to help households become more energy efficient; specifically low income households who are in receipt of a range of qualifying benefits.
 Eligible homeowners or tenants who live in privately rented accommodation (and have permission from their landlord) may be entitled to free loft and cavity wall insulation, have their boiler repaired or fit a free replacement boiler with a boiler grant.